 Bells of Ireland Flower FAQs:

 Do Bells of Ireland Flowers Symbolize Love?

-Bells of Ireland do not symbolize love, but they symbolize good luck and can sometimes also represent an abundance of wealth.
+In the language of flowers, Bells of Ireland do not symbolize love, but they symbolize good luck and can sometimes also represent an abundance of wealth.

 Do Bells of Ireland Flowers Come Back Every Year?

 Bells of Ireland are annual plants, meaning they do not regrow and rebloom every year.
 They are, however, self-sowing.
 If the plants are left in place and allowed to go to seed, they will resow themselves and grow new plants the following season.